20+ FFmpeg Commands For Beginners - OSTechNix

 - 320kbps

-If you don’t want to a audio from a video file, use -an flag.
+If you don't want audio from a video file, use -an flag.

 $ ffmpeg -i input.mp4 -an output.mp4

-Here, ‘an’ indicates no audio recording.
+'an' indicates no audio recording.
+In other words, this option will mute the audio.

-The above command will undo all audio related flags, because we don’t audio from the input.mp4.
+The above command will undo all audio related flags.

-Similarly, if you don’t want video stream, you could easily remove it from the media file using ‘vn’ flag. vn stands for no video recording.
+Similarly, if you don't want video stream, you could easily remove it from the media file using

+'vn' flag. vn stands for no video recording.
 In other words, this command converts the given media file into audio file.

 The following command will remove the video from the given media file.